b-lukaszuk/BS_wJ_eng/contents/tree.md

 files and subdirectories in a given location.
 Let's try to get some of that with Julia.

-Write a function `printCatalogTree` that for a given directory it prints its contents, like so (the output doesn't have to be exact):
+Write a function `printCatalogTree` that displays the contents of a given directory like so (the output doesn't have to be exact):

 ```
 ~/Desktop/catalog_x/